 1. Post-consumer packaging

-Also known as Post-consumer Recycled (PCR) packaging, this method uses recycled items such as cardboard boxes, plastic bottles, paper, aluminum, and other daily materials.
+Also known as Post-consumer Recycled (PCR) packaging, this method uses recycled items such as cardboard boxes, folding cartons, plastic bottles, paper, aluminum, and other daily materials.
 Once enough elements are collected, they are taken to a recycling facility where they are sorted and made into bale.
 The bale is then used to mold new items into the desired shape and sizes.

 Beauty retailer Ulta Beauty has pledged that by 2025, 50% of assortment packaging sold will be made from recycled or bio-sourced materials, or will be recyclable or refillable.
 This is in line with their sustainable packaging pillar, ensuring that Ulta Beauty packaging provides guests greater, positive choices and transparency.